-- 1. Upon return from travel, the employee/board member should complete a travel expense voucher within a week, attach lodging, meal, and others receipts, and forward to the executive director for approval.
-Processing of travel vouchers is done by the fiscal manager at the same time as other claims. - 2.
+- Upon return from travel, the employee/board member should complete a travel expense voucher within a week, attach lodging, meal, and others receipts, and forward to the executive director for approval.
+Processing of travel vouchers is done by the fiscal director at the same time as other claims. - 2.
 Mileage is not paid for commuting to and from an employee's residence.
-Rates for travel reimbursement are established by the executive director and adopted in the annual budget, generally in accord with state of Montana rates for mileage and per diem.
+Rates for travel reimbursement are established by the fiscal operations director generally in accord with the federal rates for mileage and per diem.
 Receipts for lodging must be attached to the voucher.